-Close-Out Form
+• Close-Out Form

-To facilitate this process, forms are available on the Pearl IRB website at www.pearlirb.com/resources/forms.
+To facilitate this process, forms are available on the Pearl IRB Mentor website at.
 Should you have difficulty completing these forms, we will be happy to help.
 Contact the IRB coordinator at info@pearlirb.com or 317.899.9341.
 Pearl IRB utilizes a secure server for submission of completed materials.
-You will find instructions on how to upload your documents onto the EGNYTE portal on the Pearl IRB website at www.pearlirb.com/resources/forms.
+You will receive instructions on how to upload your documents onto the Mentor portal upon receipt of your down payment.

 Pearl IRB holds full board meetings on a weekly basis.
-Completed materials must be submitted by end-of-business on the Monday (5pm EST) of each week to be considered for review the Wednesday of the following week at 5pm EST. Incomplete documents will result in a delayed submission and, therefore, a delayed review.
+Completed materials must be submitted by end-of-business on the Monday (5pm EST) of each week to be considered for review the Monday of the following week at 5pm EST. Incomplete documents will result in a delayed submission and, therefore, a delayed review.
 If you think your submission may be delayed, contact Pearl IRB (info@pearlirb.com or 317.899.9341) to discuss options that may allow you to still meet your timeline.
 The Board will review your documents prior to the scheduled weekly meeting.
 Please be prepared should you or your PI be asked to attend the meeting.
 Advance notice will be given should your attendance be requested.
-By the end-of-business day of the day after the full board review (Thursday of each week), information on the determination of the submission will be sent to you via email.
+By the end-of-business day of the day after the full board review (Tuesday of each week), information on the determination of the submission will be sent to you via email.
 A final letter of determination will be sent on Pearl IRB letterhead the following day.